loader image

 Ref bai005 Category Tags , ,

-The lion is crouching with its hind legs bent under the body and its forelegs stretched forward.
-The head is upraised and the tail is twisted under the body and up around the right back hip.
-The lion head with large eyes and open jaws exposing a pipe opening in the mouth.
-The mane is covering the fore part of the elongated body.
-The features of the head and the mane are incised.
-This large bronze lion is modeled with a majestic attitude, with strong expression of the face.
-It is modeled in the Late Roman style, with large eyes and with schematic details of the mane and the paws.
+The lion is crouched with the hind legs bent under the body and the front legs stretched forward.
+The head is raised and the tail is twisted under the body and raised around the right hind hip.
+The lion’s head has large eyes and open jaws, exposing the opening of a tube in the mouth, indicating that it possibly belonged to some kind of fountain.
+The mane covers the front of the elongated body.
+The features of the head and mane are incised.
+This large bronze lion is modelled in a majestic pose, with a strong facial expression.
+It is modelled in the late Roman style, with large eyes and schematic detailing of the mane and paws.

 Similar items